Fast and reliable restringing service is available. Contact me about jewellery repairs or pearl replacement in earrings.

 Are the sea-shell pearls real?

 Sea shell pearls are man made pearls.
 The base is a shell bead which is covered in multiple layers of grounded mother of pearl then it has been polished and smoothed.
 It consists the same material than the cultured pearl, but in this case the pearl does not come out from the oyster.
-Shell pearls can be made in larger sizes, various colors and they are usually perfectly round, flawless and smooth.
+Shell pearls can be made in very large sizes, various colors and they are usually perfectly round, flawless and smooth.
+You will not find shell pearls on this website.

 What color shall I choose?